gkothar1/marss-riscv-images/README.md

 Each directory represents a specific configuration and contains a userland disk image, bootloader, kernel and riscvemu config file.
 The disk images are compressed with xz for storage efficiency.
-The file `PACKAGES` file lists the package present in the image.
+The file `PACKAGES` lists the packages present in the image.

 Follow the instructions below after cloning the repository to get
 started: